 An introduction to Adobe Photoshop

-Adobe Photoshop is available only as part of the Adobe Photography plan, and it does have advantages for more serious photographers.
+Adobe Photoshop is available only as part of the Adobe Creative Cloud Photography Plan, and it does have advantages for more serious photographers.
 It tends to get all the latest features first, and if you’re serious about photo editing, then Photoshop is well worth learning.
 It’s one of the most popular photo editing packages available, so you’ll find lots of tutorials on-line on how to use it and get the most out of it.
 See our Adobe Photoshop review.

 Adobe Photoshop vs Photoshop Elements – what’s the difference?

 Adobe Photoshop is the flagship image editing package from Adobe, and not only gives photo editors and retouchers a complete package of tools, but also offers specific workspaces for 3D, Graphic and Web, Motion, Painting and Photography.
 It offers a vast array of tools, but with that, it can at times seem a bit daunting, as it can take a while to get used to the software and controls, as well as how to make the changes you want.